Abdul-Sayed/angular-new-notes/notes.md

      <p *ngFor="let phone of user.phone">{{ phone }} </p>

 ### Event Handling
+Call the event APIs of Angular instead of the DOM.
 (event)="classMethod()"  the () indicates data flowing from view to component
     <button (click)="toggleCollapse()">Expand/Collapse</button>
     <div *ngIf="!isCollapsed">